🚨Collection Attorneys USA Harassment: Are They Harassing You Over a Debt?

 - Document the Threat: Write down the details of the call or conversation, including the date, time, the name of the collector, and exactly what was said.
 If possible, record the conversation (but check your state’s laws on recording phone calls).

 - Request Written Validation of the Debt: Under the FDCPA, you have the right to request a written validation of the debt.
 This can help you confirm whether the debt is legitimate and ensure that the collector is operating within the law.
+Consumers should also check their credit report to ensure that the debt has not been improperly reported to a credit reporting company.

 - Send a Cease-and-Desist Letter: If you want to stop the debt collector from contacting you, you can send a written cease and desist letter.
 Once the collector receives your letter, they are legally obligated to stop contacting you, except to inform you of specific legal actions they intend to take.